gardener/gardener/docs/proposals/10-shoot-additional-container-runtimes.md

             1. Add the following flags to the kubelet execution command:
                1. --container-runtime=remote
                2. --container-runtime-endpoint=unix:///var/run/docker/libcontainerd/docker-containerd.socket
-            2. Create a containerd configuration file: /etc/containerd/config.toml based on the file in the path: __TBD__ and remove the CRI disabled plugin.
+            2. Create a containerd configuration file: /etc/containerd/config.toml based on the default configuration.
             3. Override the default containerd.service unit.
 Create a new unit in: /etc/systemd/system/containerd.service unit that will start the containerd service with a configuration file path: /etc/containerd/config.toml.
-        3. os-suse-jeos - __TBD__
+        3. os-suse-jeos -

-    3. Docker-monitor daemon and rotate log should be replaced with equivalent conatinerd services. __TBD__
+           1. Add the following flags to the kubelet execution command:
+              1. --container-runtime=remote
+              2. --container-runtime-endpoint=unix:///var/run/docker/containerd/docker-containerd.sock
+           2. Create a containerd configuration file: /etc/containerd/config.toml based on the default configuration.

+    3. Docker-monitor daemon and conatinerd service.
+For CRI it is possible to send parameters to Kubelet to do the log rotation:
+       CRIContainerLogRotation=true
+    4. Docker pull images in OSC should be changed to the Docker ctr equivalent command.

-2. Validate workers additional runtime configurations.  __TBD__
+2. Validate workers additional runtime configurations:
+   1. kata-container validation: Machine type support nested virtualization.
 3. Add support for each additional container runtime in the cluster.
     1. In order to install each additional available runtime in the cluster we should:
         1. Install the runtime binaries in each Worker's pool nodes that specified the runtime support.